caposcar1998/Martech-lambda/README.md

 ## Test current implementation

-If you do not want to install all the necesarry dependencies you can test asking @caposcar for the URLs current URLs
+If you do not want to install all the necesarry dependencies you can test asking @caposcar for the current URLs

-1. In the current implementation there 3 beeceptor created, 2 of them function as analytics and one as notificacions
+1. In the current implementation there 3 beeceptor created, 2 of them function as analytics and one as communication.

 1. [analytics](https://app.beeceptor.com/console/testoscar)
 1. [analytics](https://app.beeceptor.com/console/testcomms)